robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 ### What is hoisting?
 ### What's the difference between a normal function declaration and an arrow function?
 # Backend
+## Software Engineering
+### Singleton is a design pattern that restricts the instantiation of a class to a single object.
+Writing a Thread-Safe Singleton class is not so obvious.
+Would you try?
 ## Web Architecture
 ### Explain the difference between a cookie and a session
 ## Design Patterns